pawan2006-png/OS-Linux-commands-Shell-script/README.md

 ./scriptest.sh 1 2 3

 ## OUTPUT
+File name is ./scriptest.sh
+File name is scriptest.sh
+First arg. is 1
+Second arg. is 2
+Third arg. is 3
+Fourth arg. is
+The $@ is 1 2 3
+The $\# is $#
+The $$ is 124

 ls file1
 ## OUTPUT
+file1
 echo $?
 ## OUTPUT
+0

 ./one
 bash: ./one: Permission denied

 echo $?
 ## OUTPUT
 abcd

+abcd

 echo $?
  ## OUTPUT
+1

 # mis-using string comparisons